 If you have any extra time to spare, Lake Pearson and Castle hill are worth a little detour.
-The latter location is famous from the Lord of the Rings franchise.
+The latter location is famous for the Lord of the Rings franchise.

-They are respectively 30 and 45 minutes drive away from the Arthur's Pass village, but in the opposite direction to where you will be going next.
-Lake Pearson is particularly stunning during autumn season, when the trees at the lakeshore turn yellow.
+They are respectively 30 and 45 minutes drive away from the Arthur’s Pass village, but in the opposite direction to where you will be going next.
+Lake Pearson is particularly stunning during the autumn season when the trees at the lakeshore turn yellow.

 Day 23-25: Franz Josef and Fox Glaciers via Hokitika